drichardson/vim-vex/README.md

 2. Main Menu > Window > Shell
 3. In the shell, navigate to the vex.vim directory
 4. Run `python generate-dictionary.py > dictionary.txt`
-5. Copy the file

-The dictionary is created with:

-   vcc -X surface

-which you can run inside shell from Houdini main menu > Windows > Shell.
-More information on this process is [in the SideFX forum](https://www.sidefx.com/forum/topic/19533/#post-91824).